 "Never have I met and worked with so many optimistic colleagues in one day.
 They were bright, energetic, and unflagging in their enthusiasm for the possibility that their careers could rise beyond their greatest dreams.
 It was easy to feel very good about the future of our profession."

-The second AVMA House of Delegates regular winter session was also held during the conference (see page 436).
+The second AVMA House of Delegates regular winter session was also held during the conference (see story).

 The opening speaker was Michael Dunn, a public affairs consultant from Washington, D.C.
 He discussed how veterinarians, individually and as a group, can inject their professional expertise into the federal policymaking process by cultivating relationships with members of Congress.